raj7A/test-pyramid-scanner/README.md

 2. Create the below folder, if not exists already, \
            - $HOME/.git-template/hooks/ \
            - $HOME/scripts
-3. Copy and paste the 'tp-scanner' script file into '$HOME/scripts' folder.
+3. Checkout the latest tag (or the required tag version), copy and paste the 'tp-scanner' script file into '$HOME/scripts' folder.
 4. Append/Add the below lines in "$HOME/.git-template/hooks/pre-commit" file (create the file if missing) :
 ```
     ########## test pyramid scan ##########